qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - i want to remove my email account
 - how do i delete my account?
 - i want to delete my account
+- how do i delete emails?
+- how do i delete my emails?
+- how to delete my emails?
+- how do i delete my acount?
+- how do i delete my emails

 ## intent:delete_self_messages_permantently
 - How can I permanently delete my messages?
 - how to delete my messages forever
+- Hello, How can I permanently delete my messages?

 ## intent:deny
 - no